flutter/website/src/docs/release/breaking-changes/template.md

 Relevant PRs:
 * [PR title #1][]
 * [PR title #2][]
+{% endcomment %}

 {% comment %}
 Add the links to the end of the file in alphabetical order.
-I've had to comment out these faux links because they break the build.
+I've had to comment out these faux links because they cause the Travis build to believe they are broken links, but please remove the comment lines before you commit!

 [`ClassName`]: {{site.api}}/flutter/[link_to_relevant_page].html
 [Issue xxxx]: {{site.github}}/flutter/flutter/issues/[link_to_actual_issue]